 - What do I do now that helps me think positively?
 What is the smallest step I can take toward corralling these thoughts?

-It seems simple, but using these quick refrains to check in on your thought processes and gently steer them towards the positive can create lasting effects.
-And if you’re looking for a small step to take, writing out these questions on a notecard that you carry with you is a great start, as is reaching out to schedule an appointment with a solution-focused depression therapist.
+It seems simple, but using these quick refrains to check in on your thought processes and gently steer them towards the positive can create lasting effects and mindset change.
+And if you’re looking for a small step to take, writing out these questions on a notecard that you carry with you is a great start, as is reaching out to schedule an appointment with a CBT depression therapist.
 Many clients feel better just knowing that they’ve made the choice to invest in themselves and reach out for support.
 A therapist can guide you in finding coping mechanisms for overthinking and choosing positive thoughts.